RakhithJK/dbeaver-dbeaver-wiki/Composite-Tasks.md

 ![](images/comp-task-add-dnd.gif)

-As a side note, you absolutely can add a composite task to your new composite task.
+As a side note, you can add a composite task to your new composite task.

 You can edit tasks in the same dialog, delete a task from a composite task, change the execution order: